kevingosse/ManagedDotnetProfiler/README.md

-Managed .NET Profiler
+Silhouette - A library to build .NET profilers in .NET
 =======================

-Implementation of a .NET profiler in C# with NativeAOT